Jonathan7200/Jonathan7200/README.md

 I am a Machine Learning Engineer who works on training, implementing, and hypertuning models!

-I graduated with a BS in Computer Science - Concentration in AI and Machine Learning, at California Polytechnic State University San Luis Obispo.
-I love solving real, complex problems with talented and passion driven teams.
+I graduated with from California Polytechnic State University (Cal Poly) with a BS in Computer Science with a Concentration in AI and Machine Learning.

-Some hobbies of mine include photography, playing classical music, climbing, and

-My passion for machine learning began a long time ago after a lesson on gradeint decent.
-Machine Learning is the next big leap that I want to be a part of!
+I love solving real, complex problems with talented and passion driven teams hoping to push humanity ever so slightly.

+I love photography, climbing, playing music, and playing card games such as Magic the Gathering, One Piece and RiftBound!

+My passion for technology began a long time ago when I couldn't afford any games or any in-game currencies in middle school.
+Feeling motivated by pay to win games, I rooted my Android phone, and began modifying in-game values via different game softwares.
+Ever since I have seen technology as an opportunity as suppoed to unknown dark magic of ones and zeroes.

+Since then, I have grown more than I could have ever imagined!
+Shortly after graduating during the Covid-19 Pandemic I decided a career in Computer Science was one I wanted to purse, and when the concentration for AI and Machine Learning was announced I knew that I would have the ability to change the world.

+So here we are!